Asian carp: Characteristics

 These four fish have been cultivated in aquaculture in China for over 1,000 years.

-Bighead and silver carp are the most important fish, worldwide, in terms of total aquaculture production.
+Bighead and silver carp are the most important fish worldwide in terms of total aquaculture production.

-Asian carp are big fish, with black amur adults grow as big as 33 lbs (15 kg) in average, with the biggest one weighing 150 lbs (70 kg).
+Asian carp are big fish, with black amur adults growing as big as 33 lbs (15 kg) on average, with the biggest one weighing 150 lbs (70 kg).

-Bighead and silver carp are able to crossbreed and produce hybrid offspring.
+Bighead and silver carp can crossbreed and produce hybrid offspring.